 - Garlic, Pepper and Turmeric are really good for immunity and also when you are sick/have some cold.

 - A perfect Vegetarian recipe

-- It’s extremely convenient.
+- It’s extremely convenient to make one-pot rasam rice.
 You don’t need to make 2 separate dishes – rasam and rice.
 Instead, cook it all together in the Instant Pot.

 - These days, we hardly have the time to put together a multi-course meal on all days.
-On such days, this Instant Pot Rasam Rice is a blessing.
+On such days, this One Pot Rasam Rice is a blessing.

 - In my opinion, the taste is elevated.
 More than having rasam and rice separately, this one-pot rasam rice is more flavourful and tasty.

 - Rice / Millets / Quinoa ( I have used Foxtail Millet in this recipe )